A long-time crafter, Dolores has created sewing projects for private clients, including pillow covers, linen pillowcases, and sink skirts.

 Staple the wood pieces together.
 You can use a bit of wood glue first.

-- Screw the screws into the holes with the electric drill
+- Screw the screws through the holes and into the wood with the electric drill.

 - Squash all along the edges with the vise, it really neatens it up!

 Paint with a metal primer.
 I used white Krylon metal outdoor spray paint.

 After you have decided on the colors you want to use, just let the creative juices flow.
 Of course, you can make the wall hanging one color, but I wanted to use three—brown, teal, and copper.

 In order to achieve a muted look, paint over the primer with rags.

 I am sorry that I can't tell you exactly how to do this properly, but if you look at the pictures, you can see how I did it.
 This is where the creativity comes in.

 For a multicolored tin ceiling wall hanging, you should build up the layers.
 Go over each layer several times, but not exactly.
 I was going for a smeary look that I thought would add some character.

 It may be a good idea to use a piece of scrap tin for practice to help you get a good idea of what you want it to look like.
 Or, just let it happen!
 Wheee!